pyinat/naturtag/README.md

 [See example of XMP metadata generated by this command](assets/example_45524803.xmp).

 # GUI
-This project also includes a graphical frontend, although it very early in development.
+This project also includes a graphical frontend, although it's very early in development.

 ## GUI Installation
 OS-specific builds will be coming soon, but for now running it requires a local python development